 After you’ve gone over these criteria, get your team to work together to craft an elevator pitch that represents your company well.
 Once you’ve developed a draft, practice.
 Have your team practice delivering the pitch to each other and listen for language that sounds unnatural or clunky.
 Then, use this part of the session to refine the pitch.

-Establishing a refined elevator pitch that your entire sales team uses helps in everyone sharing the same vision of the company.
+Establishing a refined elevator pitch that your entire sales team uses helps everyone to share the same vision of the company.
 Individual sales reps can later tweak the pitch slightly to better suit specific contexts or personalize it.

 For added value, include a follow-up session on this topic after a few weeks.
 Let your sales team share what worked and what didn’t.
 What lessons did they learn?